Understand the Azure IoT Edge runtime and its architecture

-The IoT Edge runtime is a collection of programs that need to be installed on a device for it to be considered an IoT Edge device.
-Collectively, the components of the IoT Edge runtime enable IoT Edge devices to receive code to run at the edge, and communicate the results.
+The IoT Edge runtime is a collection of programs that turn a device into an IoT Edge device.
+Collectively, the IoT Edge runtime components enable IoT Edge devices to receive code to run at the edge and communicate the results.

-The IoT Edge runtime performs the following functions on IoT Edge devices:
+The IoT Edge runtime is responsible for the following functions on IoT Edge devices:

-- Installs and updates workloads on the device.
+- Install and update workloads on the device.

-- Maintains Azure IoT Edge security standards on the device.
+- Maintain Azure IoT Edge security standards on the device.

-- Ensures that IoT Edge modules are always running.
+- Ensure that IoT Edge modules are always running.

-- Reports module health to the cloud for remote monitoring.
+- Report module health to the cloud for remote monitoring.

-- Facilitates communication between downstream leaf devices and the IoT Edge device.
+- Manage communication between downstream devices and IoT Edge devices.

-- Facilitates communication between modules on the IoT Edge device.
+- Manage communication between modules on the IoT Edge device.

-- Facilitates communication between the IoT Edge device and the cloud.
+- Manage communication between the IoT Edge device and the cloud.

-The responsibilities of the IoT Edge runtime fall into two categories: module management and communication.
-These two roles are performed by two components that make up the IoT Edge runtime.
-The IoT Edge hub is responsible for communication, while the IoT Edge agent manages deploying and monitoring the modules.
+The responsibilities of the IoT Edge runtime fall into two categories: communication and module management.
+These two roles are performed by two components that are part of the IoT Edge runtime.
+The IoT Edge hub is responsible for communication, while the IoT Edge agent deploys and monitors the modules.

-Both the Edge agent and the Edge hub are modules, just like any other module running on an IoT Edge device.
+Both the IoT Edge hub and the IoT Edge agent are modules, just like any other module running on an IoT Edge device.
 They're sometimes referred to as the runtime modules.

 IoT Edge hub

-The Edge hub is not a full version of IoT Hub running locally.
-There are some things that the Edge hub silently delegates to IoT Hub.
-For example, Edge hub forwards authentication requests to IoT Hub when a device first tries to connect.
-After the first connection is established, security information is cached locally by Edge hub.
-Subsequent connections from that device are allowed without having to authenticate to the cloud.
+The IoT Edge hub isn't a full version of IoT Hub running locally.
+IoT Edge hub silently delegates some tasks to IoT Hub.
+For example, IoT Edge hub forwards authentication requests to IoT Hub when a device first tries to connect.
+After the first connection is established, security information is cached locally by IoT Edge hub.
+Future connections from that device are allowed without having to authenticate to the cloud again.

-To reduce the bandwidth your IoT Edge solution uses, the Edge hub optimizes how many actual connections are made to the cloud.
-Edge hub takes logical connections from clients like modules or leaf devices and combines them for a single physical connection to the cloud.
+To reduce the bandwidth that your IoT Edge solution uses, the IoT Edge hub optimizes how many actual connections are made to the cloud.
+IoT Edge hub takes logical connections from modules or downstream devices and combines them for a single physical connection to the cloud.
 The details of this process are transparent to the rest of the solution.
 Clients think they have their own connection to the cloud even though they are all being sent over the same connection.

-Edge hub can determine whether it's connected to IoT Hub.
-If the connection is lost, Edge hub saves messages or twin updates locally.
+IoT Edge hub can determine whether it's connected to IoT Hub.
+If the connection is lost, IoT Edge hub saves messages or twin updates locally.
 Once a connection is reestablished, it syncs all the data.
-The location used for this temporary cache is determined by a property of the Edge hub's module twin.
+The location used for this temporary cache is determined by a property of the IoT Edge hub's module twin.
 The size of the cache is not capped and will grow as long as the device has storage capacity.
 For more information, see Offline capabilities.

-Edge Hub facilitates module to module communication.
-Using Edge Hub as a message broker keeps modules independent from each other.
+IoT Edge hub facilitates module to module communication.
+Using IoT Edge hub as a message broker keeps modules independent from each other.
 Modules only need to specify the inputs on which they accept messages and the outputs to which they write messages.
-A solution developer then stitches these inputs and outputs together so that the modules process data in the order specific to that solution.
+A solution developer can stitch these inputs and outputs together so that the modules process data in the order specific to that solution.

-DeviceClient client = new DeviceClient.CreateFromConnectionString(moduleConnectionString, settings); await client.OpenAsync(); await client.SendEventAsync("output1", message);
+ModuleClient client = await ModuleClient.CreateFromEnvironmentAsync(transportSettings); await client.OpenAsync(); await client.SendEventAsync("output1", message);

 To receive a message, register a callback that processes messages coming in on a specific input.
 The following pseudocode registers the function messageProcessor to be used for processing all messages received on input1:

-The solution developer is responsible for specifying the rules that determine how Edge hub passes messages between modules.
-Routing rules are defined in the cloud and pushed down to Edge hub in its device twin.
+The solution developer is responsible for specifying the rules that determine how IoT Edge hub passes messages between modules.
+Routing rules are defined in the cloud and pushed down to IoT Edge hub in its module twin.
 The same syntax for IoT Hub routes is used to define routes between modules in Azure IoT Edge.
 For more information, see Learn how to deploy modules and establish routes in IoT Edge.

 IoT Edge agent

 The IoT Edge agent is the other module that makes up the Azure IoT Edge runtime.
 It is responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.
-Just like any other module, the Edge agent uses its module twin to store this configuration data.
+This configuration data is written as a property of the IoT Edge agent module twin.

-To begin execution of the Edge agent, run the azure-iot-edge-runtime-ctl.py start command.
-The agent retrieves its module twin from IoT Hub and inspects the modules dictionary.
-The modules dictionary is the collection of modules that need to be started.
+The IoT Edge security daemon starts the IoT Edge agent on device startup.
+The agent retrieves its module twin from IoT Hub and inspects the deployment manifest.
+The deployment manifest is a JSON file that declares the modules that need to be started.

-Each item in the modules dictionary contains specific information about a module and is used by the Edge agent for controlling the module's lifecycle.
+Each item in the deployment manifest contains specific information about a module and is used by the IoT Edge agent for controlling the module's lifecycle.
 Some of the more interesting properties are:

-- settings.image – The container image that the Edge agent uses to start the module.
-The Edge agent must be configured with credentials for the container registry if the image is protected by a password.
+settings.image – The container image that the IoT Edge agent uses to start the module.
+The IoT Edge agent must be configured with credentials for the container registry if the image is protected by a password.
 Credentials for the container registry can be configured remotely using the deployment manifest, or on the IoT Edge device itself by updating the

-- settings.createOptions – A string that is passed directly to the Docker daemon when starting a module's container.
-Adding Docker options in this property allows for advanced options like port forwarding or mounting volumes into a module's container.
+settings.createOptions – A string that is passed directly to the Moby container daemon when starting a module's container.
+Adding options in this property allows for advanced configurations like port forwarding or mounting volumes into a module's container.

-- status – The state in which the Edge agent places the module.
-This value is usually set to running as most people want the Edge agent to immediately start all modules on the device.
-However, you could specify the initial state of a module to be stopped and wait for a future time to tell the Edge agent to start a module.
-The Edge agent reports the status of each module back to the cloud in the reported properties.
-A difference between the desired property and the reported property is an indicator or a misbehaving device.
+status – The state in which the IoT Edge agent places the module.
+Usually, this value is set to running as most people want the IoT Edge agent to immediately start all modules on the device.
+However, you could specify the initial state of a module to be stopped and wait for a future time to tell the IoT Edge agent to start a module.
+The IoT Edge agent reports the status of each module back to the cloud in the reported properties.
+A difference between the desired property and the reported property is an indicator of a misbehaving device.
 The supported statuses are:

-- restartPolicy – How the Edge agent restarts a module.
+restartPolicy – How the IoT Edge agent restarts a module.
 Possible values include:

-- Never – The Edge agent never restarts the module.
+never– The IoT Edge agent never restarts the module.

-- onFailure - If the module crashes, the Edge agent restarts it.
-If the module shuts down cleanly, the Edge agent does not restart it.
+on-failure- If the module crashes, the IoT Edge agent restarts it.
+If the module shuts down cleanly, the IoT Edge agent doesn't restart it.

-- Unhealthy - If the module crashes or is deemed unhealthy, the Edge agent restarts it.
+on-unhealthy- If the module crashes or is considered unhealthy, the IoT Edge agent restarts it.

-- Always - If the module crashes, is deemed unhealthy, or shuts down in any way, the Edge agent restarts it.
+always- If the module crashes, is considered unhealthy, or shuts down in any way, the IoT Edge agent restarts it.